-Your credit score determines your borrowing power, which is why it’s important to keep an eye on it and take action to give yourself the best possible rating.
+Your credit score helps to determine your borrowing power – find out how you can keep an eye on it and take action to give yourself the best possible rating.

 What is a credit score?

 There are a few credit reporting agencies in Australia that collect your financial information and document it on your credit report.
 As each credit reporting bureau collects data differently, each credit report may be different.
 Each credit bureau may also calculate a credit score to support your credit report and help lenders make better credit decisions.

 Each of these scores is calculated by the individual credit reporting agency and so will be different.